Stephen II, Ban of Bosnia

-Stephen II (Стефан II) was the Bosnian Ban from 1314, but in reality from 1322 to 1353 together with his brother, Vladislav Kotromanić in 1326–1353.
+Stephen II (Стефан II; 14th century – September 1353) was the Bosnian Ban from 1314, but in reality from 1322 to 1353 together with his brother, Vladislav Kotromanić in 1326–1353.
 He was the son of Bosnian Ban Stephen I Kotromanić and Elizabeth, sister of King Stefan Vladislav II.
 Throughout his reign in the fourteenth century, Stephen ruled the lands from Sava to the Adriatic and from Cetina to Drina.
 He was a member of the Kotromanić dynasty.
 He was buried in his Franciscan church in Mile, near Visoko, Bosnia.

 Early life

-A member of the Kotromanićs, Stephen II was often labeled a "patarene", as Bosnian Church krstjani were mistakenly identified in contemporary sources (see Bosnian Church).

 When his father died in 1314 and Croatian Ban Mladen II Šubić emerged as Count of Zadar, Princeps of Dalmatia and Second Bosnian Ban, Stephen's mother Elizabeth took him and his siblings and fled with them into exile to the Republic of Dubrovnik.
 Mladen was not popular in Bosnia and had fought bloody but losing wars against the Serbian Kingdom (under Stephen Uroš II Milutin), and the Venetians (to whom he lost Zadar in 1313), along with numerous internal opponents of his regime.
 Mladen came to the idea to impose Stephen Kotromanić as his vassal in Bosnia, for he was sure that he would be well accepted in Bosnia.
 The Šubić, vengeful enemies of the House of Kotromanić now became their protectors.
 Mladen decided to keep Stephen II under his firm grip and to use him to eradicate the Bosnian Church, so he arranged a marriage between Stephen and a Princess from the family of the Count Meinhard of Ortenburg that ruled in Carniola.
 The Pope was against the marriage since both families were related, but it would give Stephen certain advantages, so he convinced the Pope to allow it.